castle-engine/planets-demo/README.md

 Basically, it's your choice (and, in simple cases, it doesn't matter for performance) how do you split your world in models.

-- Instead of 3 separate models, we could create only 1 model, like `data/planets.x3d`.
+- Instead of a couple of separate models, we could create only one model, like `data/planets.x3d`.
 And load it to a single TCastleScene.

-  In this case the moon and satellite would be animated by finding their TTransformNode.
+  In this case the earth, the moon and the satellite would be animated by finding their `TTransformNode`.
+Just like the sun is animated right now.

+  Note that in case of an object composed from a couple of Blender objects (like the satellite right now) you could use Blender parent-child reliationship, which is exported to a proper transformation hierarchy in X3D.
+  This way the code always needs to update only a single `TTransformNode` to animate whole object (like a satellite).

-- We could even design the whole animation in Blender, and then export to `data/planets.castle-anim-frames`.
+- We could even design the whole animation in Blender, and then export it to `data/planets.castle-anim-frames`.

   This way the code wouldn't have to do much: you would just load `data/planets.castle-anim-frames` into a single